 You will file a workers' compensation claim with the special fund for uninsured workers' compensation claims in your state (if your state has such a fund)

-If you are injured at work, and the employer does not have workers' compensation benefits, you can immediately contact an L.A.
-Employment Law Attorney
+If you are injured at work, and the employer does not have workers' compensation benefits, you can immediately contact a Los Angeles Employment Lawyer.

 Cases of Personal Injury